librenms/librenms/doc/Developing/Support-New-OS.md

     - { graph: device_bits, text: 'Device Traffic' }
     - { graph: device_processor, text: 'CPU Usage' }
     - { graph: device_mempool, text: 'Memory Usage' }
+discovery:
+    - sysDescr:
+        - Pulse Connect Secure
+        - Pulse Secure
+        - Juniper Networks,Inc,VA-DTE
+        - VA-SPE
 ```

 #### Discovery OS

+> NOTE: In the above example, an discovery os file is not needed as we are matching the device based on the contents
+of it's sysDescr value.
+You can also do this with sysObjectId.
+If you require a more complex discovery then you can
+continue to create the os discovery file, below is an example:

 We create a new file named as our OS definition and in this directory: